Ferry Farm: After Washington

 In the 1990s Stafford County's Board of Supervisors set out to both preserve the site and bring business to the county.
 Their attempts ultimately led to rezoning and a bid by Wal-Mart to buy the property and construct a large store adjacent to the boyhood site.
 This was opposed by many in Fredericksburg, which would have been able to see the back of the store from town.
 There was a widespread feeling that such a change in this historical town's viewshed would have had adverse effects on the town's crucial tourist trade as well as harming the town's charm and quality of life.
-The result was a deal whereby Historic Kenmore (the circa 1770s Fredericksburg home of Washington's sister Betty Washington Lewis and her husband Fielding Lewis), in conjunction with the National Park Service and commonwealth funds, purchased the site.
+The result was a deal whereby Historic Kenmore (the circa 1770s Fredericksburg home of Washington's sister Elizabeth Washington Lewis and her husband Fielding Lewis), in conjunction with the National Park Service and commonwealth funds, purchased the site.
 Historic Kenmore became George Washington's Fredericksburg Foundation and in 2008 The George Washington Foundation.
 This foundation oversees both sites as well as Augustine Washington's ironworks at Accokeek (Potomac) Furnace (1726~ 56) in Stafford County, part of the Principio Company.

 It was declared a National Historic Landmark in 2000.

 Extensive archaeological investigations began in 2002 under the direction of David Muraca (formerly of Colonial Williamsburg) and Philip Levy of the University of South Florida.
 The goal of the excavations is to locate and understand the original Washington farm complex.
 In 2008, Levy and Muraca announced that one of three sites excavated yielded the original home site, including foundations of a 53 by 37 ft home.
 The home had suffered a small fire during George Washington's lifetime.
 In 2018 a replica of the original home was completed above these foundations and guided tours are offered on a daily basis.
 Ferry Farm also runs children's programs and other public events.

 It is located at 237 King's Highway (Virginia Route 3), near Fredericksburg.
 A building associated with George Washington's surveying work is listed at 712 King's Highway.